InsightsEnsuring the Technical Cleanliness of High-Voltage Components for Maximum Efficiency

 After the analysis revealed that the insulating material provided insufficient protection under moisture and high voltage conditions, prompt action was required.
 To address this issue, new process parameters were developed to improve the ventilation and drying of the insulating material.
 These optimizations led to a higher degree of material crosslinking, preventing degradation under combined stresses.

-As a result of these measures, the customer was able to ensure technical cleanliness, reduce costs, and maintain the high quality and reliability of their end products.
+As a result of these measures, the customer was able to ensure technical cleanliness of high-voltage components, reduce costs, and maintain the high quality and reliability of their end products.

 What Challenge Can We Help You With?